,

 You will notice her belly swollen around day 40, although females who are pregnant for the first time and those who are carrying a small number of puppies may not have such a prominent belly.

 She may be a little quieter than usual or may have a low appetite.
-And these signs may also indicate a problem, so talk to your veterinarian if you are worried.
+These signs may also indicate a problem, so talk to your veterinarian if you are worried.

 How can I save money?